namankumar747/YOLO_ViT_FER/README.md

 ```

 ## 📝 Notes
-- Make sure all dependencies from requirements.txt are installed before starting the backend.
+- Make sure all dependencies from requirements.txt are installed.
 - Make sure that all paths are set correctly.